-1. Dissolve the yeast it in cold water.
-Add honey.
+1. Dissolve the yeast in cold water.
+Add honey, stir to combine.

-2. Combine dry ingredients well, then add the water and oil.
+2. Combine dry ingredients well, then add the yeast mixture, salt, and oil.

 3. Mix with a wooden spoon until well combined.
 Cover with a tea towel and let sit at room temperature overnight.